-Only the hairpicks, stands and cassettes have the "Jem" logo on them, so most of these other items are very hard to find loose, with the exception of the instruments.
+Almost only the hairpicks, stands and cassettes have the "Jem" logo on them, so most of these other items are very hard to find loose, with the exception of the instruments.
 Don't be fooled by the colors of the images, some may appear different according to being photographed and scanned in different conditions.
 I'm working on picturing them together and comparing them better.

 A complete guide to the hairpicks, except for the second year Misfits hairpicks which were the same as the first year though.
 They all have the Jem logo on both sides.
 Apparently 2/3 are some kind of pink, and several have the exact same color.
-These pictures were scanned separately and don't do justice to the original colors.
 These shape of combs are quite unique to the Jem line, but a similar one but perhaps without the embossed Jem logo, came with the Hasbro Sindy doll Hot Blades Sindy in 1991.
 A hairbrush and a comb with a completely different look, came with the doll playset Rock backstager.
 The mail-in offer the Llama came with it's own unique brush.

-The female Jem feet were alot larger than most other fashion dolls', and thereby also the shoes.
+The female Jem feet were alot larger than most other fashion dolls', and also the shoes.
 There are seven versions of shoes for Jem dolls (with some variations in shape/thickness/flexibility/transparency): 1st edition pumps, 2nd edition pumps, sandals, boots, Starlight Girls flat shoes, and two types of men's shoes for Rio.

-These came with 1st and some 2nd edition On Stage fashions, 1st edition Smashin fashions, 1st edition and some 2nd edition Flipside fashions, all Music Is Magic fashions.
+These came with 1986 and 1987 On Stage fashions, 1986 Smashin fashions, 1986 and 1987 edition Flipside fashions, and Music Is Magic fashions.
 Will be adding more variations soon, like Stormer's yellow European shoes.

-The shape was slightly changed as you can see on the edges in the back.
-This shape of shoes came with all "Glitter 'n Gold" fashions, 2nd edition Flipside fashions, 2nd edition Smashin' fashions, 2nd edition On Stage fashions.
+The shape was slightly changed as you can see on the edges ner the heel.
+This shape of shoes came with all "Glitter 'n Gold" fashions, 1987 Flipside fashions, 1987 Smashin' fashions, 1987 On Stage fashions.

 These are the only type of shoes that were made specifically for a left and a right foot, which is obvious by looking at the underside.
 Sandals came with some 1986 Flip Side, 1986 Smashin', 1987 Glitter 'n Gold Jem/Jerrica doll, and 1987 On Stage fashions.